C-Reactive Protein Test (CRP) (cont.)

 - Should I have my C-reactive protein (CRP) level tested?

-- What is the treatment for high C-reactive (CRP) protein?
+- What is the treatment for high C-reactive protein (CRP)?

-- What is the outlook on elevated C-reactive (CRP) protein?
+- What is the outlook for those with an elevated C-reactive protein (CRP)?

 Is elevated C-reactive protein (CRP) a risk factor for cardiovascular disease?